 July 21, 1776 – Cherokee Indians attacked a settlement in western North Carolina.
 Militia forces retaliated by destroying a nearby Cherokee village.

 1772-1780 – Eighty percent of the Arikara died of smallpox, measles, etc.

-1776-1794 – Chickamauga Wars – A series of conflicts that were a continuation of the Cherokee struggle against white encroachment.
+1776-1794 – Chickamauga Wars – A series of conflicts that continued the Cherokee struggle against white encroachment.
 Led by Dragging Canoe, who was called the Chickamauga by colonials, the Cherokee fought white settlers in Tennessee, Kentucky, Virginia, North Carolina, South Carolina, and Georgia.

 1781 – Smallpox wiped out more than half the Piegan Blackfoot.